On the $O(1/T)$ Convergence of Alternating Gradient Descent-Ascent in Bilinear Games: Related Work

-\textbf{Convergence of AltGDA in constrained bilinear games.} From the game theory context, the constrained setting is more important, because it is the one capturing standard solution concepts such as Nash equilibrium.
+\textbf{AltGDA in constrained bilinear games.} From the game theory context, the constrained setting is more important, because it is the one capturing standard solution concepts such as Nash equilibrium.
 Prior to our work, we are not aware of any theoretical results showing that alternation improves GDA compared to the simultaneous algorithm in constrained minimax problems.
 See also \citet{orabona2019modern} for an extended discussion of the history of alternation in game solving and optimization.

 As a common technique in game-solving, alternation has been investigated in settings related to ours. \citet{mertikopoulos2018cycles} showed that the continuous-time dynamics (in their Section A.2) achieve an $O(1/T)$ average regret bound. \citet{cevher2023alternation} study a novel no-regret learning setting that captures the type of regret sequences observed in alternating self play in two-player zero-sum games.
-They show a $O(T^{1/3})$ no-regret learning result for a somewhat complicated learning algorithm for the simplex, and show that $O(\log T)$ regret is possible when the simplex has two actions, through a reduction to learning on the Euclidean ball, where they show the same bound.
+They show a $O(T^{1/3})$ no-regret learning result for a somewhat complicated learning algorithm for the simplex, and show that $O(\log T)$ regret is possible when the simplex has two actions, through a reduction to learning on the Euclidean ball, where they show the same bound. \citet{hait2025alternating} generalize this result to any convex-concave zero-sum games.
 Recently, \citet{lazarsfeld2025optimism} prove a lower bound of $\Omega(1/\sqrt{T})$ for alternation in the context of fictitious play.

+\textbf{Optimistic methods in constrained bilinear games.} As mentioned earlier, it is well known that an $O(1/T)$ convergence rate can be achieved by certain variants of extragraidient methods~\citep{korpelevich1976extragradient} and optimistic GDA~\citep{popov1980modification} (here simply called optimistic methods).
+For constrained bilinear games, the $O(1/T)$ convergence rate has been established by a long line of work for various optimistic methods, including Mirror-Prox~\citep{nemirovski2004prox}, Dual Extrapolation~\citep{nesterov2007dual}, Primal-Dual Hybrid Gradient~\citep{chambolle2011first}, Accelerated Primal-Dual~\citep{chen2014optimal}, and Adaptive Mirror-Prox~\citep{antonakopoulos2019adaptive}, among others.
+We emphasize that AltGDA is not theoretically superior to optimistic methods in general; rather, it is an appealing algorithmic choice that is widely used in practice.

 \textbf{PEP for primal-dual algorithms.} There has been prior work using the SDP-based PEP framework to evaluate the performance of primal-dual algorithms involving a linear operator with known stepsize~\citep{bousselmi2024interpolation,zamani2024exact,krivchenko2024convex}, but they do not investigate optimizing the stepsize to get the best convergence bound. \citet{das2024branch,jang2023computer} proposed for optimizing stepsizes of first-order methods for minimizing a single function or sum of two functions, by using spatial branch-and-bound based frameworks.
 Unfortunately such frameworks can become prohibitively slow when it comes to optimizing primal-dual algorithms because of additional nonconvex coupling between the variables in the presence of the linear operator.